 The first stop on our summer road trip was Chicago, and it didn’t disappoint.
 Since we were traveling with our three year old daughter, we wanted to make sure that we provided plenty of entertainment for her instead of just dragging her around to the major sights that most grown-ups would want to visit.

-We arrived fairly early in the morning, so before we checked into our hotel we went over to the Navy Pier.
-According to various sources, including some friends, Chicago supposedly has a pretty good Children’s Museum at the Navy Pier as well as some other fun activities.
+We arrived fairly early in the morning, so before we checked into our hotel we went over to the Navy Pier, one of the best places to go with kids in Chicago.
+According to various sources, including some friends, Chicago supposedly has a pretty good Children’s Museum as well as some other fun activities at the Navy Pier.
 Approaching the Navy Pier, it’s hard to miss the large Ferris wheel looming in the distance, and our daughter spotted it right away.
 But first we had to stop at the fountain in front of the Children’s Museum, which is a large courtyard with water jetting up out of the ground, inviting kids and adults alike to dodge (or not) the multiple streams of water shooting in various directions.
 The weather was warm and plenty of other kids were playing in the water, so we joined them.
 Afterwards, we went up into the huge Ferris wheel for a great view of the Chicago’s skyline and Lake Michigan.
 All three of us were impressed with the tall buildings, but none more than our daughter as she stood glued to the windows in the Ferris wheel car.
 It was a hit!

 Another of Chicago’s great parks is Lincoln Park, which we visited that evening.
 This is where visitors can find the Chicago Zoo.
 The best part: it’s free!
+(In fact, lots of things are free in Chicago.)
 If you find that don’t have much time, like we had, then it’s great to just take an hour or so and stroll through it.
 One area has farm animals, while another has a variety of African animals.
 The Gorilla building is a great place to stay for awhile, as is the aviary.

 On the morning we left, she waved to the skyline and said, “bye-bye tall buildings!”
 We all had a great time, and one day we’ll be back.